twcook/S3M_UserGuide/README.md

 # S3Model User Guide

-A gentle introduction to S3Model
+A gentle introduction to the S3Model eco-system.